sguox002/leetcode/leetcode-all.md

 **
 ->>

+<<-998	Maximum Binary Tree II    		63.6%	Medium
+max tree: node value is greater than all nodes in its subtree. build from an array, if A[i] is the max, then A[i] will be the root, and left put in left subtree, right put in right subtree.
+Now we already build the tree and we append a val to A, return the tree.
+- if val>root, root will be the left.
+- else add the val to the right tree.
+->>

+<<-1485	Clone Binary Tree With Random Pointer    		80.1%	Medium
+same as graph clone using hashmap + traverse. with random pointer. store node vs node in hashmap and then change all pointer's random pointer using the map. pay attention to null random pointer (they are not in the map). random pointer may forms a cycle, but this way we have no problem.
+->>

+<<-1490	Clone N-ary Tree    		83.7%	Medium
+same as deep copy of graph. dfs
+->>

 ### apply algorithm in tree.

 <<-653	Two Sum IV - Input is a BST    		55.9%	Easy
 tree traversal + hashtable
+->>

+<<-124	Binary Tree Maximum Path Sum    		35.0%	Hard
+a path may pass or not pass the root.
+- get the subtree max path sum, left and right including root max path sum
+- the including root left/right path sum is similar to 1d array max subarray sum. (connecting or discard)
+- post order. get lmax and rmax including the root, and the connect left and right with root, get the global max.
+***
 ->>

 <<-96	Unique Binary Search Trees    		53.8%	Medium